WSU’s Anthony Gordon ‘privileged and humbled’ to wear Tyler Hilinski’s No. 3 at Senior Bowl

-For the second time in three years, a Washington State quarterback will be wearing No. 3 at the Reese’s Senior Bowl as a tribute to former teammate Tyler Hilinski, who donned the number for the Cougars before killing himself in January 2018.
+For the second time in three years, a Washington State quarterback will be wearing No. 3 at the Senior Bowl as a tribute to former teammate Tyler Hilinski, who donned the number for the Cougars before he died by suicide in January 2018.

-According to Trevor Sikkema of Pewter Report, Senior Bowl Executive Director told reporters Anthony Gordon would be wearing No. 3 as an homage to his friend and teammate of two years at Washington State.
+According to Trevor Sikkema of Pewter Report, Senior Bowl executive director Jim Nagy told reporters Anthony Gordon would be wearing No. 3 as an homage to his friend and teammate of two years at Washington State.

-Former WSU quarterback Luke Falk had the idea two years ago in Mobile, Alabama, choosing to wear the No. 3 during Senior Bowl practices, which took place just weeks after Hilinski took his own life in an off-campus apartment in Pullman.
+Former WSU quarterback Luke Falk had the idea two years ago in Mobile, Ala., choosing to wear the No. 3 during Senior Bowl practices, which took place just weeks after Hilinski took his own life in an off-campus apartment in Pullman.

 Falk and WSU offensive lineman Cole Madison also wore helmet stickers with Hilinski’s number and passed them out to Senior Bowl teammates.
-Because the Senior Bowl game itself coincided with Hilinski’s funeral in Southern California, Falk withdrew from the game so he could attend the service at Damien High School with other WSU teammates.
+Because the Senior Bowl game coincided with Hilinski’s funeral in Southern California, Falk withdrew from it so he could attend the service at Damien High School with other WSU teammates.

 Thursday night, Gordon told The Spokesman-Review via text message he’s “honored and privileged to wear the No. 3 at the Senior Bowl” and that “it means a lot to me to carry on Tyler’s legacy, alongside emphasizing the importance of mental health through Hilinski’s Hope.”